 - Waiting for your refund from the latest tax year before filing—Individuals who are due refunds from the original tax return filed for that tax year should wait to file an amended return to claim any additional refunds.

 - Paying additional tax as soon as possible—If the amended return shows more tax owed, individuals should pay the tax as soon as possible to avoid additional penalties and interest.
-Electronic payments for Indiana tax filings are accepted through DORpay or a payment plan can be set up with INTax Pay.
+Electronic payments for Indiana tax filings are accepted through INTIME or a payment plan can be set up with INTIME.
 Information on payments and payment plans for federal filing can be found on the IRS website.